chubbywallababy/EightSleepDemo/README.md

 # Requirements

-- [X] The application must compile and run on Android and iOS without error.
+- [x] The application must compile and run on Android and iOS without error.
 This includes switching between family members and viewing sleep data.
 - [x] No mock data is statically defined in the project.
 - [x] Uses React Native and Typescript.
 - [x] Build a “family mode” mobile app that presents this underlying sleep data for three fictitious family members.
 - [x] The app should enable the viewer to see each individual they’re monitoring.
 - [x] Upon tapping on one of the individuals, the app should display the sleep data of the selected person in a meaningful way

+# Versions

+- XCode
+  - 15.0.1
+- npm
+  - 10.2.4
+- node
+  - v20.11.0
+- react
+  - 18.2.0
+- react-native
+  - 0.74.1

 # Docs